-Proceeds from Issue 2021-3A Bonds will be used to refund Issue 2012-1C Bonds and Issue 2012-2C Bonds that financed Program Loans, finance new single family Program Loans, pay capitalized interest, if any, make a deposit to the Bond Reserve Fund, if required, and pay the costs of issuance.
+Proceeds from the Offered Bonds will refund the short-term Issue 2021-3B Bonds (which will be used to purchase Program Loans programs for single-family low- and moderate-income persons), finance new single-family Program Loans, pay capitalized interest (if any), make a deposit to the Bond Reserve Fund (if required), and pay the costs of issuance.
 Lendable proceeds are expected to be deposited into a separately managed subaccount of the Loan Fund and THDA's Director of Finance is responsible for tracking and managing disbursements.
-It is expected that Issue 2021-3A Bond lendable proceeds will be expended within a few months of issuance.
+It is expected that bond proceeds will be expended within a few months of issuance.

-New loans purchased become part of THDA's investment portfolio.
-Prior to allocation to Program Loans, proceeds may temporarily be held in investments that comply with the Agency's guidelines and the Constitution and statutes of the State of Tennessee.
+Purchased Program Loans become part of THDA's investment portfolio.
+Prior to allocation to Program Loans, proceeds may temporarily be held in investments that comply with THDA's guidelines and the Constitution and statutes of the State of Tennessee.
 Allowable investments include but are not limited to: direct obligations of the US Treasury and US Agencies, obligations guaranteed by the US federal government, and direct and general obligations of the State of Tennessee.